Student Health & Support Systems

 Additional guidance and support is available to students through Stoneleigh-Burnham’s counseling center, directed by Ellen Carter, MSW.
 Ellen is approachable and supportive and always happy to meet with students one-on-one.
 In addition, Ellen meets with groups of students and offers a range of workshops including: meditation and stress reduction, conflict resolution, healthy relationships and community building.
 Should a student wish to meet with a therapist off campus, Ellen is available to help facilitate making a referral.

 If a student has a mild to moderate learning disability or an academic weakness, she may benefit from targeted instruction in specific academic skills or strategies.
-The Academic Center, directed by Jane Mellow, is designed to support students in developing the skills and strategies necessary to succeed in an unmodified college-preparatory curriculum.
+The Academic Center, directed by Apple Gifford, is designed to support students in developing the skills and strategies necessary to succeed in an unmodified college-preparatory curriculum.
 Click here to learn more about the Academic Center.

 SOS-Support Our Students